mattjw/pants-multiproject-mwe/README.md

 Minimal example of a multi-project set-up using pants.

+This repo riffs off `https://github.com/pantsbuild/example-python`.

 ## Repo-wide things to try out

 - `./pants lint ::` Lint all projects
 - `./pants help goals` List all the pants goals; e.g., this will remind you you have `./pants fmt` available, which will black-format a project.

+## Some notes about this project

+- Root level files: `BUILD`, `constraints.txt`, `requirements.txt`.
+To do: Clarify the role of these files.

 ## Build a single project